Looking for some new additions to your Christmas choir repertoire? Consider these pieces:

 “Zadok the Priest,” Coronation Anthem no. 1, HWV 258, by G. F. Handel (1727)

 Choosing repertoire for church choirs is one of the most difficult, time-consuming tasks of all choir directors, whether they direct larger or smaller choirs.
 There are some unique challenges facing those who direct smaller choirs, though.
-To support you in your work, I have written a blog post on the topic (with 25 anthem suggestions) on Prelude Music Planner.
+To support you in your work, Timothy Shaw has written a blog post on the topic (with 25 anthem suggestions) on Prelude Music Planner.
 Check it out here.

 Singing psalm settings is a wonderful practice for choirs of all sizes in churches of all denominations.
 If your choir is small(er), consider adding some of these well-written pieces to your choir’s repertoire either this year or in the future.